 Along with roadside assistance, the TD Cashback Visa Infinite rewards your spending.
 You’ll earn 3% cash back on eligible grocery, gas and recurring bill payments, and 1% cash back on everything else.
 Plus, this credit card currently comes with a limited-time offer of 9% cash back on eligible gas and grocery purchases for the 3 months (up to $315).
 Insurance options include travel medical insurance and delayed or lost baggage insurance.

 The TD Cashback Visa Infinite also affords you access to a 24/7 concierge, the Visa Infinite Luxury Hotel collection, and the Visa Infinite Food and Wine Experience.
 The annual fee for this credit card is $120, and additional users may be added for $50.
 You must earn $60,000 individually or $100,000 as a family to qualify for this credit card.

-If you drive a lot and your car tends to be in good condition, you may be more (or just as) interested in maximizing your rewards for gas purchases than roadside assistance.
-If this is the case, these are the best rewards credit cards for gas that you should consider adding to your financial arsenal:
+If you drive a lot and are looking to save on the cost of owning a car, you may be more (or just as) interested in maximizing your rewards for gas purchases more than roadside assistance.
+With that in mind, these are the best credit cards for gas that you should consider adding to your financial arsenal:

-- Best cash back for gas: Scotia Momentum Visa Infinite Card, Meridian Visa Infinite Cash Back Card
+- Best gas credit cards for cash back: Scotia Momentum Visa Infinite Card, Meridian Visa Infinite Cash Back Card

-- Best points card for gas: Scotia Gold American Express Card
+- Best points credit card for gas: Scotia Gold American Express Card

-- Best no fee card for gas rewards: Tangerine Money-Back, MBNA Smart Cash Platinum Plus Mastercard
+- Best no fee gas credit cards: Tangerine Money-Back, MBNA Smart Cash Platinum Plus Mastercard

 - Honourable Mentions: TD Cash Back Visa Infinite, MBNA Rewards Platinum Plus